pshah116/Triple-Ten-Projects/Music Streaming Industry/README.md

   ## Description
   -3 Page Google Document

   -Includes Key Findings & Recommendations for each visual, and a concise conclusion

   ## Data

+The dataset provided by TripleTen came in the form of a Google Spreadsheet and contained the following key fields:

+Year – Indicates the year in which the data was collected for each category.

+User Tier – A categorical field distinguishing between Free and Paid subscribers.

+Genre – Represents the music genre that users engaged with.

+Number of Users – The total count of users for each combination of year, user tier, and genre.

+Tracks Listened – The total number of tracks played for each corresponding segment.

+## Assumptions

+Data Completeness: The spreadsheet provided contains all the essential data required to effectively analyze user engagement and address business challenges on the Fresh Beats platform.

+Data Reliability: The analysis is based on the assumption that the dataset is accurate and truly represents user behavior on the platform.

+Validity of Insights and Visuals: It is assumed that all insights and visualizations generated from the data are trustworthy and offer a clear, accurate reflection of the trends within the dataset.

+Appropriateness of Report Format: The report template used is assumed to be suitable for communicating key findings and strategic recommendations to stakeholders.

+## Key Findings